cooljoseph1/prior-testing/writeup2.md

 ## Who wins?

 Because you all were so close, I decided to resort to the true probabilities to determine a winner.
-My scoring function is the KL divergence from the true marginal probability to your guess, for each of the five marginal probabilities.
+My scoring function is the sum of the KL divergence from the true marginal probability to your guess, for each of the five marginal probabilities.
 Your scores for your public submissions are
 | Name            | Score        |
 |-----------------|--------------|
 | Unnamed         | 0.0000015762 |